katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 Update Jun 2, 2023: Even after 2 years, I continue to find this question incredibly challenging.
 I have cleaned up the code and provided additional explanations.

-The key aspect to understanding the solution is to build up the tabele and run the CTEs cumulatively (run CTE 1, then CTE 1 & 2, and so on).
+The key aspect to understanding the solution is to build up the tabele and run the CTEs cumulatively (run CTE 1 first, then run CTE 1 & 2, and so on).
 This approach allows for a better understanding of why specific columns were created or how the information in the tables progressed.

 ```sql
 -- CTE 1 - To identify transaction amount as an inflow (+) or outflow (-)